 I was born and raised in Hobart, Tasmania, and as soon as I earned my BA from UTas I followed the long tradition of Tasmanian university graduates by leaving the state to find a job.

 Naturally I moved to Australia’s UNESCO City of Literature – Melbourne, Victoria (not to be confused with that impostor city, Melbourne, Florida) and was surprised to find that job openings for graduates of a random assortment of history units were in short supply.
 Luckily for me the City of Boroondara was looking for a dozen library officers at the same time and I entered the wonderful world of public libraries.

-When not managing a suburban library branch, I’m thinking about the critical role of information flow in robust democracies, the future of publishing, and the politics of information.
+When not juggling meetings and staring at spreadsheets, I’m thinking about the critical role of information flow in robust democracies, the future of publishing, and the politics of information.
 Sometimes I write about these things on my blog.
-I’m also the author of a chapter in the forthcoming ALA publication about the future of libraries, Library 2025.
+I’m also the author of a chapter in Planning our Future Libraries: Blueprints for 2025.